 ¬ Infants and children below 5 years of age

-¬ People who have little or no exposure to the sun
+¬ People who have little or no exposure to sun

 ¬ People with darker skin

-5) Heart Disease: Vitamin-D deficiency is more commonly linked to severe heart problems.
+5) Heart disease: vitamin D deficiency is more commonly linked with severe heart problems.
 About 70% of the patients suffering from heart disease are having low levels of vitamin D.

 1. Drisdol oral